weefbellington/fo4-robco-auto-sort/README.md

 This work is free software under the MIT license.
 You may modify and redistribute it according to your needs, but as a courtesy to the author I ask that you please provide attribution when doing so.

+## Acknowledgments

+Special thanks to mod author DLinnyLag for his Fallout 4 Data Structures (F4DS) project.
+This mod would not have been possible without his hard work.

 ## How to build the project
 ### 1. Dependencies
 - [Fallout 4 Script Extender](https://www.nexusmods.com/fallout4/mods/42147) (F4SE)